laukik13/laukik13/README.md

 <h1 align="center">Hi 👋, I'm Laukik Palekar</h1>

 ## Introduction
 Welcome to my GitHub repository!
-I'm [Your Name], a MERN (MongoDB, Express.js, React.js, Node.js) stack developer passionate about creating scalable and efficient web applications.
+I'm Laukik Palekar, a MERN (MongoDB, Express.js, React.js, Node.js) stack developer passionate about creating scalable and efficient web applications.
 This repository serves as a showcase of my projects, skills, and contributions to the development community.

 ## About Me
 I am a dedicated developer with [X] years of experience in web development.
 My expertise lies in building full-stack applications using the MERN stack, along with proficiency in various other technologies such as [mention any other relevant technologies or frameworks].
 I am constantly learning and exploring new tools and technologies to enhance my skills and stay updated with industry trends.